 This one’s a no-brainer.
 Set a goal for what you’d like to learn at the conference, and use the schedule to devise a plan to meet your goal.
 Log-in and create a customized agenda within the conference app.
 Make sure to attend conference-wide events such as the keynote speakers.
 If you prefer a hard-copy, please remember to print the schedule-pdf before you arrive at conference.

-3) Bring a few extra dollars
+3) Bring some extra cash

 5) Bring the right gear

 · Pack enough business cards.
 Make sure you have some business cards handy to share with new contacts.

 · Bring layers of clothes.
 Conference center rooms notoriously fluctuate in temperatures because of the location or number of session attendees, so dress in layers and you will be prepared for any situation

 Don’t get stuck at the registration table and miss your first session.
 Visit Jamie Reed and her awesome volunteers early to pick up your nametag, your CEU form (if needed) and get any questions answered.

 If you’re attending with coworkers, try and see as much as possible.
 Splitting up for sessions will maximize how much you’re able to learn and ensure that each of you has unique insights to take back to your company.

 On your own?
 Discovering how your agency fits into the larger Kansas park and recreation field and how other agencies run, is an invaluable insight.
 A conference provides a unique opportunity to pick the brains of fellow members and agencies, which leads us to Tip #8.

 Networking with other professionals in your field is a highlight of the KRPA conference and our association.
 Make time to connect with fellow members.
 Attend the branch social and meet people in your field of expertise.
 Exchange information--- when you have questions and need help later in the year, you’ll have the new connections to contact for support.